(+971) 555238040

 4. Care and Cleaning

-It’s inevitable that, at some point, you’ll find your self with a dirty rug, so that you’ll want to vacuum.
-They might also appear dirtier due to the fact that they absorb dirt and oil, although most (which include acrylics) could be stain-resistant.
+It’s inevitable that, at some point, you’ll find yourself with a dirty rug, so that you’ll want to vacuum.
+They might also appear dirtier because they absorb dirt and oil, although most (which include acrylics) could be stain-resistant.

 Wool: Natural oils (lanolin) preserve spills from penetrating the fibers, notes Revival Rugs’ Hyman.
 “For hand-knotted rugs, you could blot the stain to absorb any excess, then use a toothbrush with dish cleaning soap and water to tease it out.
 Resist the urge to scrub, which can damage the fibers.”

-Cotton and silk: Enlist the help of a expert to save you making stains worse via trapping them deeper inside the fibers
+Cotton and silk: Enlist the help of an expert to save you from making stains worse by trapping them deeper inside the fibers

 5. Getting a Rug Pad